JingyiWang3/Shiny-App---Flight-Planning/README.md

 	+ team member 4: Qianli Zhu
 	+ team member 5: Yiran Jiang
 + **Shiny Link**: https://jingyiwang.shinyapps.io/Airline/
-+ **Project summary**: Airplane is a very popular transportation tool.
-In this project, we developed a new app which helps people make their flight plan, with high utility and accuracy.
++ **Project summary**: Airplane is a popular transportation tool.
+In this project, we developed a new app called AirPlan which helps people plan their flights and learn more about different airlines.
+In particular, we focus on 14 major US airlines and offer a comparison between the regions they cover, their on-time performance, safety performance, luggage handling, service, and price.
+Unlike traditional airline planning websites which mainly focus on service or price, we cover more factors people might be interested in and help them make better and efficient decisions.

 + **Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 Here's their statements:
 + Hongyu Li: "I finished the tab named ‘Find the perfect airline’ and ploted parcoordinates for recommendation."
-+ Jingyi Wang: "I finished the Whole project User Interface ; Interactive Map data cleaning and server."
++ Jingyi Wang: "I finished the work of designing user unterface for the project; data cleaning and server part for Tab1"
 + Qianli Zhu: "I finished the work of page designing and feature building for Tab1."
 + Yiran Jiang: "I finished the code part of Tab2 with Du Guo and contributed to data mining and cleaning."
 + Du Guo: "I finished the code part of Tab2 with Yiran Jiang and contributed to image processing."